Chebyshev constants, transfinite diameter, and computation on complex algebraic curves: Introduction

 Given a compact set $K\subset\CC^N$, the $n$-th order diameter $d_n(K)$ is defined as follows.
 Let $m_n$ be the number of monomials of degree at most $n$ in $N$ variables, and let $l_n=\sum_{j=1}^{m_n} |\alpha_j|$ be the sum of the degrees.
 Then

-The Fekete-Leja transfinite diameter of $K$ is then given by The existence of the limit on the right-hand side of (\ref{eqn:0.2}) was verified by Zaharjuta \cite{zaharjuta:transfinite}.
-A recent study of the transfinite diameter and related notions is \cite{bloomlev:transfinite}.
+The Fekete-Leja transfinite diameter of $K$ is then given by The existence of the limit on the right-hand side of (\ref{eqn:0.2}) was verified by Fekete \cite{fekete:uber} when $N=1$ and by Zaharjuta \cite{zaharjuta:transfinite} in general.
+Recent studies of the transfinite diameter and related notions are \cite{bloomlev:transfinite} and the survey \cite{Zaharjuta:transfinite2012}.

 Now consider an algebraic variety $V\subset\CC^N$.
 The polynomials restricted to $V$ form the \emph{coordinate ring} $\CC[V]$; $p=q$ in $\CC[V]$ means that $p(z)=q(z)$ for all $z\in V$.
 The monomials in $N$ variables span $\CC[V]$ (as a complex vector space), and linear dependencies among the monomials, induced by restricting to $V$, are given by the ideal